Our board meetings top tips will help you meet good governance standards and make your organisation more effective.

 Meetings take up so much of our valuable time, especially if you are giving it free as a voluntary committee member.
 And if you are a family member, your time is valuable too.
 You owe it to yourself, your organisation and your key stakeholders to make your board meetings more effective.

 These board meetings top tips aren’t complicated.
 They just need some dedicated time from you, the Chair and other board members invested upfront, then during and after the meetings to make them work better.
-The outcomes will be much clearer and more focused.
+If you do, the outcomes will be much clearer and more focused and your organisation more effective.

-And the time to start is now, before your next meeting to make sure it is more effective and makes best use of your time.
+And the time to start is now, before your next meeting.

 In a later blog, we will look at board paper structures and the format for meeting agendas and minutes so make sure you sign up for our newsletter below so that you don’t miss it.

-If you want to take a good look at your broader governance, why not complete a self-assessment using our Third Sector Governance Tool.
+If you want to take a good look at your broader governance, why not consider a governance review using our online Charity Governance Tool or have a look at the Charity Governance Review Tool – Free Trial.

 Tony Haren